 Trenching and Valve Placement

-Phoenix code requires irrigation lines to be at least 12 inches below grade in most residential areas — frost clearance, even though we don't get real freezes often.
-The manifold where all the zone valves live should be accessible and away from high-traffic areas.
-We typically bury lines 18 inches in the East Valley just to avoid someone with a shovel hitting your main line a year from now.
-Been there.
+Phoenix code says irrigation lines go 12 inches below grade minimum in most residential areas.
+Frost clearance still applies even though real freezes are rare.
+Your zone valves need to be accessible and away from foot traffic.
+We usually bury lines 18 inches in the East Valley to keep some shovel-happy neighbor from hitting your main line next year.

 Controller Programming

-This is where most DIY installs fall apart.
-A smart controller that's set to water daily at 6 a.m. year-round is burning money.
-Phoenix's dry season is short but real — roughly November through March.
-Summer watering (June through August) runs longer because of evapotranspiration and heat.
-Spring and fall are transition months.
-A properly programmed system adjusts for season, for weather sensors if you've got them, and for the specific plants in each zone.
+This is where most DIY installs fail.
+A smart controller watering daily at 6 a.m. year-round is a money pit.
+Phoenix's dry season runs November through March.
+Summer watering from June through August runs longer because of heat and evapotranspiration.
+Spring and fall shift between them.
+A solid system adjusts for season, weather sensors if you've got them, and what's actually growing in each zone.

 Common Phoenix Sprinkler Problems We See

-After 15+ years in this area, we've seen the pattern.
-Old pop-up heads clogged with dirt.
-Valves stuck open from calcium buildup in the water.
-Trenches dug too shallow, lines exposed and cracking in the sun.
-Timers that haven't been updated since 2008, still watering through monsoon season.
-Low-voltage wire chewed through by rodents because nobody buried it properly.
+After years in this market, the problems blur together.
+Pop-up heads clogged with dirt.
+Valves stuck from calcium buildup in the water.
+Trenches dug too shallow, lines split open in the sun.
+Timers still running the 2008 schedule through monsoon season.
+Rodents chewing through low-voltage wire buried too close to the surface.

-The cheap brackets from Home Depot last about 18 months.
+The cheap brackets from Home Depot fail after 18 months.
 We don't use those.
-Good-quality brass fittings, PVC rated for Arizona heat, and heads from manufacturers with actual Phoenix experience cost a little more upfront and save frustration later.
+Brass fittings, PVC rated for Arizona heat, heads from companies that know this climate cost more upfront and save headaches later.

 How The Toolbox Pro Can Help

 Rene's been doing this since the early 2000s across Phoenix's East Valley.
-He knows the municipal codes here, the soil conditions block by block, and what irrigation approach works for Chandler versus Tempe versus Queen Creek.
-More importantly, he'll tell you straight if you're overthinking it or if something actually needs fixing.
+He knows the codes here, the soil from block to block, and what irrigation works for Chandler versus Tempe versus Queen Creek.
+More than that, he'll tell you straight if you're overthinking it or if something legitimately needs fixing.

 Quick FAQs About Sprinkler Installation in Phoenix